minkeymouse/nowcasting-kr/STATUS.md

 ## Experiment Status Summary

-- **Training**: ✅ TRAINED (12 .pkl files exist, but do NOT reflect latest code improvements - re-training REQUIRED)
+- **Training**: ⚠️ MODELS EXIST BUT MAY BE OUTDATED (12 .pkl files exist, trained Dec 9 02:35-02:47, but do NOT reflect latest code improvements - re-training REQUIRED to test improvements)
-- **Forecasting**: ⚠️ RESULTS EXIST (aggregated_results.csv exists, but may be outdated - need re-run to test DDFM improvements, ARIMA has n_valid=0)
+- **Forecasting**: ⚠️ RESULTS EXIST BUT MAY BE OUTDATED (aggregated_results.csv exists with 265 lines, but may be from before latest code improvements - need re-run to test DDFM improvements, ARIMA has n_valid=0 for all targets/horizons)
 - **Nowcasting**: ❌ ALL FAILED (CUDA errors in all 6 backtest JSON files - code fixed in previous iterations but NOT verified by experiments - needs re-run to verify fix works)

 ---

 ## Report Status

-- **Structure**: ⚠️ **NOT UPDATED THIS ITERATION** - Report structure exists from previous iterations, not verified this iteration
+- **Structure**: ⚠️ **NEEDS VERIFICATION** - Report sections exist but need verification to ensure structure is complete and consistent.
-- **Content**: ⚠️ **NOT UPDATED THIS ITERATION** - Report sections exist from previous iterations, not updated this iteration:
+- **Content**: ⚠️ **NEEDS VERIFICATION** - Report sections exist but need verification to ensure content accurately reflects current experiment state:
   - Introduction: Documents experiment state, ARIMA exclusion, nowcasting failures
   - Methodology: Documents all DDFM improvements (deeper encoder, tanh, weight decay, etc.) and DDFM metrics enhancements
   - Results (Forecasting): Documents current results, DDFM performance characteristics, improvement implementations